bcgov/design-research-guide/docs/understand-user-research.md

 ## Why is User Research Important?

-Learning about users allows you to create better government services.
-You will discover the user’s motivations, struggles and goals for a service.
+Learning about users allows you to create better government services, products and content.
+You will discover the user’s motivations, struggles and goals when interacting with government.
 The role of a user researcher is not to consult with, audit, and/or teach users.
 The role of a user researcher is to actively observe and listen without bias or assumptions.

 User research helps us

 - Discover the need for the products and services sooner rather than later
-- Establish a good foundation to make sure you are designing the best products, services and systems
+- Establish a good foundation to make sure you are designing the best content, products, services and programs
 - Lower cost of projects in the long term
 - Improve processes to deliver services faster and more responsively
 - Reduce the number of user inquiries and complaints